 In addition to culling from the waste piles of New York's florists, one of Cara's recent projects involves partnering with NYC restaurants to intercept their food waste.
 She's recently partnered with Reynard of the Wythe Hotel in Williamsburg, using the restaurant's Brussels sprout, cabbage, and onion skin leftovers to make dye.

-Above: A silk Vesta Infinity Scarf dyed with twice-extracted madder and dried hibiscus measures 34 inches long by 20 inches wide and is $250.
+Above: A silk scarf was dyed with twice-extracted madder and dried hibiscus.
 Photograph by Alberto Moreau.

-Above: A silk Freyja Wrap Scarf dyed with madder, iron sulphate and turmeric in an itajime shibori print is 70 inches long and 20 inches wide; it is $275.
+Above: A silk scarf dyed with madder, iron sulphate and turmeric in an itajime shibori print.
 Photography by Alberto Moreau.

-Stay tuned: Cara is working on a line of housewares and tomorrow she will be sharing her technique for DIY: Indigo Dye.
+Stay tuned: Cara is working on a line of housewares using DIY: Indigo Dye.